naderman/composer-aws/README.md

 # composer-aws

-A composer plugin to download packages from a private repository.
+A composer plugin to download packages from Amazon S3 which may be used for private repositories.

 ## Configuration